Romerolweb/romerolweb/README.md

 # Hello, World! 👋

-I'm **Sebastian**, a passionate Software Engineer and a dedicated student pursuing a Master's degree in Information Technology.
+I'm **Sebastian**, a passionate Software Engineer and a dedicated student pursuing a Master's degree in Information Technology (expected November 2026).
+With a strong foundation in programming languages (PHP, JavaScript, Python, SQL) and web development frameworks (Vue.js).
+I'm eager to launch a career in building large-scale enterprise applications and am particularly interested in applications, the Go programming language, and Linux for cloud management.
+I'm a fast learner with excellent teamwork and communication skills, honed through my student ambassador experience.
 I hail from the beautiful country of Colombia and am a proud Christian.
 I love sharing about my faith and how it has positively transformed my life.

 ## Let's Talk Tech 💬